rodneylab/fastify-mercurius-nexus-graphql-api/README.md

 # fastify-mercurius-nexus-graphql

-Demo for Node GraphQL API server using Fastify, TypeScript, Mercurius and Nexus.
+Demo for Node GraphQL API using Fastify, TypeScript, Mercurius and Nexus.
 The code accompanies the <a aria-label="Open Rodney Lab blog post on using Fastify Graph Q L A P I Stack" href="https://rodneylab.com/fastify-graphql-api-stack/">article on Fastify GraphQL API Stack</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 # GraphQL API demo using Fastify, Mercurius and Nexus